aldinmah/jobAdsPluginTest/README.md

 <strong>customApplyFormURL</strong> : string<br>
 -parameter which can be used to define custom apply for job URL (external form)

+<strong>useInternalApplyForm</strong> : boolean<br>
+-if this parameter is set to true, a internal plugin form will be used for job application regardless of other settings like 'customApplyFormURL' or the form URL provided by the LeanLink API

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).